Bad habits may take you to give up on your Spanish learning. Learn what those habits are and avoid them immediately.

-And if your only goal is to pass the stupid Spanish test, then it is bound to happen that as soon as you pass the test, you will forget your precious and valuable second language.
+And if your only goal is to pass “the stupid Spanish test”, then it is bound to happen that as soon as you pass the test, you’ll forget your precious and valuable second language.

 7- You don’t listen to Spanish

-This, in my opinion, is the clearest sign that indicates that you will never achieve fluency in Spanish.
+This, in my opinion, is the clearest sign that indicates that you’ll never be able to speak Spanish fluently.

 Just think about it, what do babies do when they don’t know how speak yet? (different than crying and pooping)